rsnpj/notes-site/notes/Year_1/Algorithms_and_Data_Structures/Part_1/Arrays.md

 _What if we want to erase an element?_

 Once again, easy to find element.
-However there would be an empty space left, so all following elements would have to be shifted, making it a slow process overall.
+However, there would be an empty space left, so all following elements would have to be shifted, making it a slow process overall.
 Affected by size of dataset and position in the dataset.